UBC FLEX Activity

 If you’re a UBC faculty member interested in being a FLEX Emergency Medicine Preceptor to a FLEX Student, click here.

-EM Network Clinical Resources Program
+About ECBC’s Clinical Resources Program

-Experience and Benefits
+FLEX Student Experience and Benefits

 + Research evidence-based best practices on various medical topics.

-+ Synthesize clinical knowledge into a concise, easy to read format for busy emergency practitioners.
++ Synthesize clinical knowledge into a concise, easy-to-read format for busy emergency practitioners.

 + Increase base knowledge on approaches to emergency medicine diseases and conditions, many of which are relevant to other areas of medicine and surgery.